QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 p.getName(); // King John DOE
 ```

-✍️ `@Override` is optional, and used to explicit declare an override.
+✍️ `@Override` is optional, and used to explicitly declare an override.

+🔥 `final` methods cannot be overridden.

 <br>